Kommunicate-io/Kommunicate-Android-Chat-SDK/migration/Migrate to 2.5.0.md

 ## Migrating to 2.5.0

-- We have removed permissions permissions from our SDK.
-Now if you do not require Camera permissions in your chat app, then it will not show up in Permissions Required.
+- We have removed permissions from our SDK.
+Now if you do not require Camera, Audio, Location and Storage permissions in your chat app, then it will not show up in Permissions Required.
 - Add these to your AndroidManifest.xml:

 - For Camera: